 Col de la Croix is a high mountain pass at an elevation of 1.778m (5,833ft) above the sea level, located in the canton of Vaud in Switzerland.

-The road over the pass is asphalted.
-It links Bex and Villars-sur-Ollon with Les Diablerets.
+The road to the summit is paved and links Bex and Villars-sur-Ollon with Les Diablerets.
 The pass is closed in winter to motorised traffic.
 The pass summit itself consists only of a hill with a dirt parking lot and a small wooden gift shop and a snack bar.

 The pass has been climbed by the Tour de Romandie and Tour de Suisse bicycle races.
 There are 2 routes to reach the summit.
 Starting from Ollon, the ascent is 18.5 km long.
 Over this distance, the elevation gain is 1.262 meters.
 The average percentage is 6.8 %.
 And starting from Les Diablerets, the ascent is 8.4 km long.
 Over this distance, the elevation gain is 613 meters.
 The average percentage is 7.3 %.